-Wading boots often come with crappy insoles.
+Wading boots often come with crappy insoles and shoe inserts.
 These insoles then need a replacement, and you have to be considerate while shopping for one.
 The best insoles for wading boots take the stress off your feet.
-They can be the difference between a fun or flop day at fishing.
+They can be the difference between a fun or a flop day at fishing.

 Best Insoles For Wading Boots

-Here are some of the best wading boots insole I have tried;
+Here are some of the best wading boots insoles I have tried.

 If your arches are neither too high nor flat, Keen Utility may have the best insoles for fishing boots.
 The medium arch support prevents aching feet.
 The insoles have shock-absorbent pads, and together with energy-rebound foam, your feet will be grateful for them.